Joeacee/smp-website/README.md

-This is just to host my minecraft server web site.
+This is just to host my Minecraft SMP server website.